-Students or student groups who seek medical assistance for others experiencing an alcohol and drug overdose, will receive educational and supportive measures over disciplinary sanctions.
-In order to be eligible for the amnesty policy, students or student groups must follow the following steps.
+Students or student groups, who may be in violation of code of conduct policies or public health directives, but seek medical assistance for others experiencing an alcohol and drug overdose, will receive educational and supportive measures over disciplinary sanctions.

 Four steps to take care of your fellow Carolinians

 What to look for:

 - Cold or pale skin

 - Puking repeatedly